EliahKagan/newrepo-findrepo/README.md

 I had heard of [cosine similarity as a measure of document distance](https://www.youtube.com/watch?v=Zc54gFhdpLA).
-One approach, which does not apply to the problem `findrepo` solves but which is nonetheless ilustrative, is to represent the similarity of natural-language documents as the normalized inner product of their word frequency vectors.
+One approach, which does not apply to the problem `findrepo` solves but which is nonetheless illustrative, is to represent the similarity of natural-language documents as the normalized inner product of their word frequency vectors.
 I very briefly considered using cosine similarity of character-frequency vectors, but this was obviously wrong—for example, the name of a repository and a scrambling thereof